QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 where $p_i$ is the price of one unit of consumption in state $i$.

+The state commodities being traded are often called **Arrow securities**.

 Before the random state of the world $i$ is realized, the consumer  sells his/her state-contingent endowment bundle and purchases a state-contingent consumption bundle.

+Trading such securities is a way economists often model **insurance**.

 ## Possible Exercises